partspile/site/PRD.md

   - When users or ads are "deleted", they are marked with a `deleted_at` timestamp rather than being physically removed
   - This approach preserves all data for auditing while removing it from active use
   - Archived data includes:
-    - User profiles (marked with deletion_date in ArchivedUser table)
+    - User profiles (marked with deleted_at in User table)
     - User's ads (marked with deleted_at in Ad table)
     - Vehicle associations remain intact in the single AdCar table
-    - Token transactions (marked with user_deleted flag)
   - Benefits of soft delete approach:
     - No data duplication between active and archived tables
     - Simpler database schema and maintenance